Colorado potato beetle: Spatial and temporal field management

 Colorado Potato beetles have also shown a capacity for spatial and temporal within-field management.
 In one study, populations of immigrating Colorado Potato beetles were systematically targeted and their established perimeter was measured over a large field.
 Researchers found that immigrating adult beetles had almost no spatial dependence in any covariance-based treatment, while larval immigrant populations developed the highest densities in field centers.
 Results imply that perimeter tactics employed by Colorado Potato beetles can give valuable insight into site-specific resistance management programs to optimize insecticide usage.
 However, researchers are still not confident about the long-term effects of such resistance management programs as yield reduction requires further studying.

 Relationship with humans

-Cold War villain
+Cold War

 During the Cold War, some countries in the Warsaw Pact claimed that the beetles had been introduced by the CIA in an attempt to reduce food security by destroying the agriculture of the Soviet Union.
 A widespread campaign was launched against the beetles; posters were put up and school children were mobilized to gather the pests and kill them in benzene or spirit.